syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 * **Labels** - Provides support to customize the appearance of gauge values with user-specified colors and alignment.

-* **VisualStyle** - Supports rich set of VisualStyle to modify look and feel of the RadialGauge
+* **Visual Style** - Supports rich set of Visual Style to modify look and feel of the RadialGauge

 * **Customization Options** - Supports color and visibility customization of all elements and its appearance can also be customized in any form.

-* **DataBinding** - Support provided to update value using DataBinding concept.
+* **Data Binding** - Support provided to update value using DataBinding concept.

 # Getting started